Undergraduate or Graduate Students Research Opportunities

 - Microsoft Excel- organizing database of samples and sequences/genotyping data

-A student researcher could assist in research on the implications of climate change, human population growth, and sea-level rise on species and natural communities in Florida.
-This work is 100% computational and will involve computer work.
+A student researcher could assist in research on the implications of climate change, human population growth, and sea-level rise on species and natural communities in Georgia.
+This work will involve data collection and analysis, including speaking with species experts.
+This project is part of a Masters Student’s thesis and you will work closely with Dr. Reece and the graduate student.
 As a result of working on this project, you will become familiar with natural communities in the southeastern US and the threats that they face from sea-level rise, coastal development, and climate change.

 - Skills/work involved

 - Conduct literature searchers on different natural communities

 - Coordinate with expert biologists on their formal assessments of different natural communities

 Moray eel phylogenetics and the evolution of color patterns and body shape